cavineers/Vision2021/README.md

 [Other YOLOv5 Information](https://medium.com/towards-artificial-intelligence/yolo-v5-is-here-custom-object-detection-tutorial-with-yolo-v5-12666ee1774e)

 ## Usage
+**NOTE: ALL Packages and Modules Sit In the Virtual Environment using virtualenv.
+To run any commands for this repo you must enter the venv.** FROM THE YOLOv5_trained_model DIRECTORY Type `source venv/bin/activate` to start the environmental variable\

 The files in the powercell_model/YOLOv5_Trained_Model directory are all the trained ML models.
 It consists of the data.yaml, custom_yolov5s.yaml, and a best.pt that is the trained model file.

+*Note: Roboflow is used for the creation of the yolov5 format.*\

 To get (or update) the trained model:
 1. collect training images (pictures of what you want to detect)